TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/resource_allocation.md

 ## Rebuilding the board configuration

 \if SOC_AM65X
  -- Once the changes are made in the file, we need to generate a hex array corresponding to the file and make sure that the bootloader libraries and the `sciclient_set_boardcfg` application are updated with these changes.
-For this one can follow \ref BOARCFG_GEN section
+For this one can follow \ref BOARDCFG_GEN section
 \else
 - Once the changes are made in the file, there are three steps to be followed:
   - Re-build the `sciclient_ccs_init` example